The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 The cathedral hosts regular services, concerts, and events that can impact visiting hours.

-Check the schedule in advance to ensure you don’t miss anything important.
+Check the schedule in advance to ensure you get everything necessary.

 Take a Guided Tour